Are you looking for information on ...

 They are the actual launch team you'll roll with when starting a new church.

 These are people who are invested in starting a church.

 This is the difference between a home church and a launch team.
 You should understand that when starting a church.
 Your launch team functions as a kind of informal small business in starting your church.
 Each person has a role and responsibility.

 Once you’ve honed your message and built your small group as a launch team, you can put your launch team to work doing all the details work of starting a church.

 Let’s take a look at the work involved.

-Your launch team needs to answer the following questions:
+When starting a church, your launch team needs to answer the following questions:

 There are a variety of ways you can structure your church’s leadership.

-Some churches are governed by the church members through direct voting on issues at regular meetings
+Some churches are governed by the church members through direct voting on issues at regular meetings.

 Different churches are led by elders who are held accountable to act ethically by other churches.